zulamit/zwallet/docs/index.md

 ## At a glance

 - Fastest synchronization of all the wallets on the market
-- Supports every feature of *shielded zcash*
+- Supports every feature of *shielded y/zcash*
 - Track your wallet performance and expenditures
 - Watch-only and Cold Wallet